TreyWW/MyFinances/docs/getting-started/installation.md

 #### Tailwind Build

-To be honest, tailwind watch is nice, but especially on my windows computer it is very CPU and Memory intesive, every single change, even 1 character causes a re-watch, and this is a lot...
+To be honest, tailwind watch is nice, but especially on my windows computer it is very CPU and Memory intensive, every single change, even 1 character causes a re-watch, and this is a lot...
 Instead of that, you can use `tailwind-build` to only do a one-time build.
 You need to remember to run the command after a major update though, incase you add new classes.